darthdaenerys/RoomThermometer-Model/README.md

 # Room Thermometer

 A model of a room thermometer created using visual python.
-The thermometer shows temperature in two scales: celsius and fahrenheit.
+The thermometer measures the temperature in two scales: celsius and fahrenheit.
 Here are some screenshots of the model.

 ![Thermometer 1](https://user-images.githubusercontent.com/98907729/174612195-82a0671b-d97a-49fe-a0f4-0c8aafe40b85.png)